CaelusRocketry/launch-box/README.md

-# launch-box
+# Launch Box
-Launch box for our projects.
+Source code for our rocket's launch box.